Loneliness at Christmas

 3. Memories and Nostalgia: Holidays can be a time of reflection, and individuals may reminisce about past celebrations or loved ones who are no longer present.
 This reflection can intensify feelings of loneliness, especially if there have been significant changes in one's life.
 For those who have experienced loss, whether it be the death of a loved one or the end of a significant relationship, the holidays can be a poignant reminder of that absence, intensifying feelings of grief and loneliness.

 4. Comparisons with Others: The holiday season can lead to social comparisons, where individuals compare their own situations to others who seem to be enjoying joyful gatherings.
-This can contribute to feelings of inadequacy, lack of belonging or isolation.
+This can contribute to feelings of inadequacy or lack of belonging.

 Young woman feeling lonely on Christmas